Triple Higgs Boson Production with Two Heavy Scalars at the LHC via a Simplified Approach: Phenomenological Analysis at the LHC

-To extract limits at the LHC by employing the simplified model defined in section~\ref{sec:simplified}, we perform a phenomenological analysis over the $(m_2, m_3)$-plane, using Monte Carlo signal event samples generated with $\kappa_3=1$, $\lambda_{123}=\lambda_{112}=1$~GeV, and $\Gamma_2=\Gamma_3=1$~GeV.
-The parton-level samples were generated using \texttt{MadGraph5\_aMC@NLO}~\cite{Alwall:2011uj}, and the parton shower and non-perturbative effects were simulated through the \texttt{HERWIG 7} event generator~\cite{Bahr:2008pv,Bellm:2017bvx,Gieseke:2011na,Arnold:2012fq,Bellm:2013hwb,Bellm:2019zci,Bewick:2023tfi}.
-We consider the dominant QCD-initiated $6$b-jet background, $pp \rightarrow 6b$ as well as the sub-dominant $pp \rightarrow Zb\bar{b} b\bar{b}$, $pp\rightarrow ZZb\bar{b}$, $pp\rightarrow h_1Zb\bar{b}$, $pp \rightarrow h_1 h_1 b\bar{b}$, $pp \rightarrow h_1h_1 Z$ and $pp \rightarrow h_1 ZZ$, with all the bosons decaying into $b\bar{b}$.
+To extract limits at the LHC by employing the simplified model defined in Section~\ref{sec:simplified}, we perform a phenomenological analysis of the $pp \rightarrow 6$ $b$-jet final state, over the $(m_2, m_3)$-plane, using Monte Carlo signal event samples generated with $\kappa_3=1$, $\lambda_{123}=\lambda_{112}=1$~GeV, and $\Gamma_2=\Gamma_3=1$~GeV.
+The parton-level samples were generated using \texttt{MadGraph5\_aMC@NLO} (version 2.9.22)~\cite{Alwall:2011uj}, and the parton shower and non-perturbative effects were simulated through the \texttt{HERWIG 7} event generator (version 7.3.0)~\cite{Bahr:2008pv,Bellm:2017bvx,Gieseke:2011na,Arnold:2012fq,Bellm:2013hwb,Bellm:2019zci,Bewick:2023tfi}.
+We consider the dominant QCD-initiated 6 $b$-jet background, $pp \rightarrow 6b$ as well as the sub-dominant $pp \rightarrow Zb\bar{b} b\bar{b}$, $pp\rightarrow ZZb\bar{b}$, $pp\rightarrow h_1Zb\bar{b}$, $pp \rightarrow h_1 h_1 b\bar{b}$, $pp \rightarrow h_1h_1 Z$ and $pp \rightarrow h_1 ZZ$, with all the bosons decaying into $b\bar{b}$.
 As with the case of the signal, we applied a flat $k$-factor of 2 on all backgrounds.
-We note here that we have assumed that all backgrounds are SM-like, i.e.\ we did not consider modifications on the backgrounds due to new physics effects.
-Since the dominant bkacground by far is the QCD-initiated $6$b-jet background, we do not expect this to impact our results.
-Furtheremore, we did not consider any backgrounds originating from misidentification of light or charm jets to $b$ jets, and we did not apply any detector effects beyond the detector acceptance.
-All jets were reconstructed using the anti-$k_T$ algorithm, with parameter $R=0.4$ using the \texttt{FastJet} library~\cite{Cacciari:2008gp}.
-The $b$-tagging efficiency was taken to be 85\% for true $b$-jets.
+We note here that we have assumed that all backgrounds are SM-like, i.e.\ we did not consider modifications on the backgrounds due to new physics effects or explicit new physics backgrounds, e.g.\ arising through ``single'' production $pp\rightarrow h_2 \rightarrow h_1 h_1$.
+Since the dominant background by far is the QCD-initiated 6 $b$-jet background, we do not expect this to impact our results.
+We also note that we did not apply any detector effects beyond the detector acceptance.